axambo/beacon/README.md

 [Here](https://soundcloud.com/annaxambo/beacon-root-signals-festival-2017) you can listen to the live performance held at the Root Signals Festival 2017, Georgia Southern University.

-The code used in the concert of Root Signals Festival 2017 corresponds to the following commit hash to GitHub, which is also now accessible to the RSF17 folder: https://github.com/axambo/beacon/commit/1455d416bebbbc3e6138929551ad5749831c98bf
+The code used in the concert of Root Signals Festival 2017 corresponds to [this commit hash to GitHub](https://github.com/axambo/beacon/commit/1455d416bebbbc3e6138929551ad5749831c98bf), which is also now accessible to the RSF17 folder.

 ### NIME17